activeloopai/deeplake/README.md

 ## About Deep Lake

-Deep Lake (formerly known as Activeloop Hub) is a data lake for deep learning applications.
+Deep Lake is a data lake for deep learning applications.
 Our open-source dataset format is optimized for rapid streaming and querying of data while training models at scale, and it includes a simple API for creating, storing, and versioning AI datasets of any size.
 It can be deployed locally or in the cloud, and it enables you to store all of your data in one place, ranging from simple annotations to vectors to large videos.
 Deep Lake is used by Google, Waymo, Matterport, Red Cross, Yale, & Oxford.
 Deep Lake includes the following features:

 <details>
   <summary><b>Storage Agnostic API</b></summary>